-- .31 Secondary Selection Process The Local Agency shall determine the need for consultant services including creating a draft scope of work before beginning the formal secondary selection process. - The nature and scope of efforts required. - The technical requirements and qualifications of the consultant services needed. - The level of funding resources available. - Create an impendent cost estimate - · Request DBE goal - The time frame for performing the work. - The expected results, products, and deliverables - Local Agency in conjunction with the Region Local Programs Engineer shall develop a selection criterion and scoring system for each "Roster" based upon the scope of work the Roster was developed for. - The Local Agency will issue requests for additional information (RFAI) via email to all consultants on the Roster.
-(The request must include Title VI Language).
-The RFAI must included scope of work, timeframe, qualifications required, DBE goal requirements, and the deadline for responses. - 3.
+- .31 Secondary Selection Process The Local Agency shall determine the need for consultant services including creating a draft scope of work before beginning the formal secondary selection process.
+Local Agencies should identify the following, at a minimum: - The nature and scope of efforts required. - The technical requirements and qualifications of the consultant services needed. - The level of funding resources available. - Create an independent cost estimate. - Request DBE goal. - The time frame for performing the work. - The expected results, products, and deliverables. - 1.
+The Local Agency in conjunction with the Region Local Programs Engineer (LPE) shall develop a selection criterion and scoring system for each "Roster" based upon the scope of work the Roster was developed for. - 2.
+The Local Agency will issue requests for additional information (RFAI) via email to all consultants on the Roster.
+(The request must include Title VI Language.)
+The RFAI must include the scope of work, timeframe, qualifications required, DBE goal requirements, and the deadline for responses. - 3.
 The Local Agency in conjunction with the Region LPE will review and score each consultant response to the RFAI.
-Local Agency will verify each consultant's status in federal System for Award Management (SAM) prior to scoring.
-(Scoring, reviews comments, and SAM status must be documented in the project file). - 4.
-Local Agency will verify that each consultant has not already selected off the "Roster" or currently under another federal funded agreement.
-They select the highest ranked consultant based upon the RFAI responses received and inform the Region LPE of the two highest ranked consultants.
-(If the highest ranked consultant is not selected the agency must document in writing their discussions and reasons) - 5.
-Local Agency negotiates with the highest ranked consultant as required per LAG Section 31.95.
-"Roster" consultants must have a current Indirect Cost Rate (ICR)9 established prior to execution of the agreement.
-(If the agreement is assigned a mandatory DBE goal, HQ LP concurrence is required prior to execution of the agreement.)
+The Local Agency will verify each consultant's status in federal System for Award Management (SAM) prior to scoring.
+(Scoring, reviews comments, and SAM status must be documented in the project file.)